Want CNET to notify you of price drops and the latest stories?

 Where to get mail-order invisible aligners

 In a world where you can get birth control online, get a medical diagnosis by phone and even take a hormone panel through the mail, it should come as no surprise that several mail-order invisible braces companies now exist.
-Here are five places to get clear aligner braces without visiting an orthodontist.
+Here are the best places to get clear aligner braces without visiting an orthodontist.

 • Cost: $1,895, or $82 a month for 24 months.